Horse Riding Working Holiday Zimbabwe

 - Induction to the stables: Being introduced the horse-riding safety guide lines, guiding conduct, lesson guidelines, schooling of horses, as well as learning about factors affecting horse-management in Africa, such as disease, climate, breeds and nutrition.
 Meeting and greeting with the horses and learn about their unique traits, characters and levels of schooling.
 Learning and assisting in management of tack, in particular saddles, fittings, and uses for Polo, Safari or different breeds.

-- Morning Round-Up There is no better way to start the day than riding out into the bush as the sun rises over the horizon, its rays lighting up the tall grass.
-Each morning you have the option to participate in morning round-up, cantering across the plains and keeping a careful eye out for the horses that have been let out the night before.
-Ted’s never-ending supply of energy is infectious and it turns even the greatest bed-lover into a morning person.
-Once the horses have been found you then have the fun of rounding-up and herding them back to camp.
+- Sunrise Rides There is no better way to start the day than riding out into the bush as the sun rises over the horizon, its rays lighting up the tall grass.
+Some morning's you have the option to go on a sunrise ride, cantering across the plains and keeping a careful eye out any game.

 - Daily Running of the Stables and Activities: Assisting initially as a back-up guide on guest safari rides and working towards acting as lead guide.
 You will participate in creating a visible presence on the reserve by conducting boundary patrols and fence checks – often taking out some of the younger horses to help train them up for guest rides and getting them used to the wildlife.